-Theo Clinkard is based in Heptonstall, West Yorkshire and his current practice spans choreography, theatre design, performance and pedagogy.
+Theo Clinkard is Cornish born and West Yorkshire based and his current practice spans choreography, design, performance and pedagogy.

 International commissions include ‘Somewhat still, when seen from above’ (2015) for Tanztheatre Wuppertal Pina Bausch and ‘The Listening Room’ (2016) for Danza Contemporanea de Cuba, ‘Hot Mess’ (2019) for Candoco Dance Company, 'The Days' for two renowned Finnish dancers; Maria Nurmela and Ville Oinonen and ‘Helm’ (2019), a work conceived for the eight dancers with autism and/or learning disabilities from The Talent Hub.

 As a movement director, he has collaborated with Stewart Laing, Annabel Arden, Tim Crouch, Spymonkey, spent 2 years working on world tours and videos with Kylie Minogue and has just worked on the forthcoming 'Good Luck to you Leo Grande' starring Emma Thompson' and directed by Sophie Hyde.

 Clinkard’s choreography has an unforced,